MatthewZMD/.emacs.d/README.md

     ```

     -   If you are getting `Invalid Credentials` error and you are sure the password is correct, check [this](https://appuals.com/fix-your-imap-server-wants-to-alert-you-invalid-credentials/) link.
+4. (Optional) If you want to track meetings using `org-mode`, set `gnus-icalendar-org-capture-file` to the meeting's file.

 ```emacs-lisp
 (use-package mu4e